 Find the full Dance Scottish At Home newsletter here >

-Highlights of this issue include our regular podcast, the latest Thursday Challenge, a newly devised dance The Toilet Roll Reel, the story behind The Duchess Tree, our first online class and some brand new dance-themed puzzles.
+Highlights of these issues include our regular podcasts, the latest Thursday Challenges, a newly devised dance The Toilet Roll Reel, the story behind some of your favourite dances, our online classes and some brand new dance-themed puzzles.

 This first newsletter contains rich information and fun facts on how to continue enjoying Scottish country dance and music online during these challenging times.

 Each week a different RSCDS Teacher will be there to guide you through a mixture of basic movements, warm ups, technique, steps and dances, giving variety across the classes.

 Live every Wednesday (currently at 19:00 BST), the class will give you the chance to dance with RSCDS members around the world at the same time.